Andrea Rosso (racing driver)

-Andrea Rosso (born 19 October 2003) is an Italian racing driver, who currently competes for Race Performance Motorsport in the Formula Regional European Championship.
+Andrea Rosso (born 19 October 2003) is a retired Italian racing driver, who most recently competed for Race Performance Motorsport in the Formula Regional European Championship.
 He is the inaugural FIA Motorsport Games Formula 4 Cup champion, as well as an Italian F4 Championship race winner.

 Career

 Karting

 Rosso first drove a kart in 2007, aged 4, but did not start competing until a few years later.
 Coming up through the ranks in his native Italy before making the move to Europe, he won the prestigious Trofeo Andrea Margutti twice in consecutive years, first in OK-Junior in 2017 and then in OK in 2018.
 He also became the 2017 WSK Super Master Series champion in the OK-Junior class, beating the likes of Jack Doohan, Jonny Edgar and Roman Staněk.
 At the end of 2018, his last full season of competitive karting, Rosso was invited to participate in the 15th edition of the annual Supercorso Federale event at Vallelunga, as one of four young karting talents selected by ACI Sport.